×

 Suddenly, a shadow rushes up the stairs toward you.
 The glint of a blade in the moonlight forces you to raise your firearm and pull the trigger.
 Will Indiana self-defense laws protect you if you kill the intruder during the unlawful entry?

-The Indiana Code provides the basic structure for self-defense law in our state, and the published case law gives it shape.
-The statutes currently on the books distinguish between self-defense scenarios that allow the use of reasonable force and those that permit deadly force.
+The Indiana Code provides our state’s basic structure for self-defense law, and the published case law shapes it.
+The statutes currently on the books distinguish between self-defense scenarios that allow using reasonable force and those that permit deadly force.
 Let’s examine reasonable force before delving into deadly force.

 According to the relevant subsection (c) of Indiana Code 35-41-3-2, a defendant is “justified in using reasonable force against any other person to protect the person or a third person from what the person reasonably believes to be the imminent use of unlawful force.”